Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

 The medical standard of care is not one of perfection but rather the standard of care that might reasonably be applied by another physician in similar circumstances.

-If defence experts conclude the standard of care was not met and the breach of the standard caused the patient’s harm, the CMPA seeks to explore settlement as soon as possible.
+If defence experts conclude the standard of care was not met and the breach of the standard caused the patient’s harm, CMPA seeks to explore settlement as soon as possible.

 Historically, approximately one-third of cases that proceed through the medico-legal process are resolved with compensation to patients and their families.

 If a patient has been injured due to proven negligent care (fault in Québec), we aim to settle those cases as expeditiously as possible.
 While only a very small number of cases go to trial, those that do can last, on average, 4 to 5 years.
-Unfortunately, this duration is often outside of the CMPA’s control, as the complexity of a case, the involvement of other defendants (e.g. nursing staff, the hospital, etc.), and the intricacies of the Canadian legal system can make it difficult to reach a resolution quickly.
+Unfortunately, this duration is often outside of CMPA’s control, as the complexity of a case, the involvement of other defendants (e.g. nursing staff, the hospital, etc.), and the intricacies of the Canadian legal system can make it difficult to reach a resolution quickly.

 Championing a fair medical liability system